 During oral evidence, the former director of FMEL stated that in some other European countries, the government provides the financial security for a shipbuilding contract, rather than there being a requirement for the shipbuilder to provide a full BRG.
-If it has not already done so, we ask the Scottish Government to consider whether any learning can be taken from this approach for the procurement of future vessels in Scotland, as well as from the UK Government's proposal to develop a model for a Home Shipbuilding Credit Guarantee Scheme, intended to "level the playing field for domestic shipbuilders".
+If it has not already done so, we ask the Scottish Government to consider whether any learning can be taken from this approach for the procurement of future vessels in Scotland, as well as from the UK Government's proposal to develop a model for a Home Shipbuilders".
 The Committee also asks the Scottish Government to explore how this can be addressed, including whether there is a role for the Scottish National Investment Bank